sourcesoft/dotfiles/README.md

 ### Front-End libraries and frameworks I like more than others at the moment
-I've done Angularjs/Meteor/Backbone but this is what I'd like to do now:
+You know I've done Angularjs/Meteor/Backbone but this is what I'd like to do now:
 - [Webpack](https://webpack.github.io/) - Split all those js files to small situational bundles, so client doesn't have to download them all at once.
 - [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) - Let's share js code between client and server + SEO friendly + faster to render
 - [Immutable.js](https://facebook.github.io/immutable-js/) - Makes comparing all those nested arrays and objects faster.
 - [RxJS](https://github.com/Reactive-Extensions/RxJS) - Everything is a stream! or observer or whatever
-- [React](https://facebook.github.io/react/) - Not because it's fast, makes me write clean and easy to reason about code, both in front and back-end
+- [React](https://facebook.github.io/react/) - Not because it's fast, makes me write clean and easy to reason about code, both in front and back-end.
-- [React Native](https://facebook.github.io/react-native/) - Much better than apps I made with Ionic.
+- [React Native](https://facebook.github.io/react-native/) - Much better than apps I made with Ionic and this time truely native.
 - [Mocha](https://mochajs.org), [Chai](chaijs.com/) - I use these tools for BDD.
-- [Redux](https://github.com/reactjs/redux) - When your app gets larger and larger, you can still predict weird stuff.
+- [Redux](https://github.com/reactjs/redux) - When your app gets larger and more complex, you can still predict weird stuff.
 That's all I can say about this piece of art.
 - [GraphQL](https://facebook.github.io/graphql) - Really hard to implement for small apps but faster.
-- [Lodash](https://lodash.com/) - Javascript syntax is weird.
-It doesn't even have a method for a array deep copy.
+- [Lodash](https://lodash.com/) - Javascript API doesn't even have a method for an array deep copy.
 - [CSS Modules](https://github.com/css-modules/css-modules) / [PostCSS](https://github.com/postcss/postcss) - After all the Sass/Less/Stylus fights, I like it this added on top.
 - [fetch](https://github.com/matthew-andrews/isomorphic-fetch) - I'm mentioning this cause it's getting a standard soon and there are many other libs doing the same.
-- [Browsersync](https://www.browsersync.io) - Makes development easier by syncing all monitors and devices together for test(well not easier than Redux dev tools)
+- [Browsersync](https://www.browsersync.io) - Makes development easier by syncing all monitors and devices together for test.
+- [JWT](https://jwt.io/), [Passport](passportjs.org) ,[bcrypt.js](https://github.com/ncb000gt/node.bcrypt.js/) - Security is so complicated you can't do it for yourself.
+Let's just stick to best practices for now.

 ### Back-End libraries and frameworks I use more than others